MicrosoftDocs/visualstudio-docs/docs/test/install-third-party-unit-test-frameworks.md

 2. Click on the **Updates** tab and search for MSTest, NUnit, or xUnit test adapters that are installed.

-3. Select each test adapter, and then select the latest stable version to update.
+3. Select each test adapter, and then select the button to update to a new version.

    ::: moniker range=">=vs-2022"
    ![Upgrade Test Adapter](media/vs-2022/install-adapter-upgrade.png)